 Status Alert: Master Plan Meeting and Collection from the Park

-The final Public Forum for creating the Master Plan for Quail Hollow Park will be held: Wednesday, April 12th, 2017 from 6 to 8 p.m. at the Lake High School Cafeteria (1025 Lake Center St NW, Uniontown, OH 44685) The forum will begin with a 20 to 30 minute presentation summarizing past planning efforts and public involvement as well as detailing the proposed Master Plan Concepts for Quail Hollow Park.
-After the presentation, attendees are encouraged to breakout into small group discussions at stations to ask questions, provide input, and express opinions on the plan.
+The final Public Forum for creating the Master Plan for Quail Hollow Park was held April 12th, 2017 at the Lake High School Cafeteria (1025 Lake Center St NW, Uniontown, OH 44685) The forum featured a presentation summarizing past planning efforts and public involvement as well as the proposed Master Plan Concepts for Quail Hollow Park.
+After the presentation, attendees broke out into small group discussions at stations to ask questions, provide input, and express opinions on the plan.
 The feedback gathered will help mold the final Master Plan debuting in June 2017.
-Removal of items from the Quail Hollow Park is prohibited.
-A Special Permit Form for collection must be approved in advance.

 Open Daily: Sunrise to Sunset

 On-Duty Ranger: 330.353.2377

 Feedback from a Community Survey and Public Meetings is being used to put together a Master Plan for Quail Hollow Park.
 The document below previews several areas around the park that will be discussed more in the plan.